Jubb'adin

-Jubb'adin (ܓܦܥܘܕ - גפעוד Ġuppaʿōḏ lit. 'the well of Eden or the well of Audius', جبعدين) is a village in southern Syria, administratively part of the Rif Dimashq Governorate, located northeast of Damascus in the Qalamoun Mountains.
+Jubb'adin (ܓܦܥܘܕ - גִפַּעוֹד Ġuppaʿōḏ lit. 'the well of Eden or the well of Audius', جبعدين) is a village in southern Syria, administratively part of the Rif Dimashq Governorate, located northeast of Damascus in the Qalamoun Mountains.
 Nearby localities include Saidnaya and Rankous to the southwest, Yabroud and Maaloula to the northeast, and Assal al-Ward to the northwest.

 The village is among the three last remaining villages where Western Neo-Aramaic is still spoken.
 Most of the younger people in the village are bilingual and speak both Western Neo-Aramaic and Syrian Arabic fluently.
 Jubb'adin is the main source of modern poetry written in the Western Neo-Aramaic language, thanks to its many poets.
 The environment is colder than in most other Syrian cities and villages due to its altitude.

 The main mosque in the village is called Jemʿa rāb "the Large Mosque" in Western Neo-Aramaic.

 Etymology

 The etymology of the village's name remains controversial.
 It is believed to be composed of two parts.
 The first part is Ġuppa "well" (ܓܘܦܐ) and the second part is ʿōḏ (ܥܘܕ), which could mean 'Eden', making the name to mean "the well of Eden".

 Another possibility is that it is a reference to Audius, who founded Audianism, a sect of Christians in the 4th century which were founded in Syria, in which case it would mean "the well of Audius".
 Another theory, though less likely, is that the word is a reference to the people of ‘Ad, who are mentioned in the Quran.